historicalnetworkresearch/turin/program.md

 # Program
 The program of the Historical Network Research Conference 2026 includes 38 long papers and 26 short papers (across 20 sessions), 2 keynotes, 1 round table,  and 1 workshop.
 It will bring together colleagues from all continents.
-Attendance is free, but rehistr tion is required.
+Attendance is free, but registration is required.
 * Free conference registration [here](https://hnr2026.sciencesconf.org/registration);
 * Workshop registration is entirely separate from conference registration, register for Nodegoat workshop <a hre="https://forms.gle/3cdVbiHLoJKF8SVdA">here<a>.

-The [book of abstracts](/turin/abstracts) will be published June 1, 2026.
+The [book of abstracts](/turin/abstracts) will be published on June 1, 2026.

 <a href="https://historicalnetworkresearch.github.io/turin/img/HNR2026_schedule_rev2026-03-21.pdf" target="_blank"><img src="https://historicalnetworkresearch.github.io/turin/img/HNR2026_schedule_rev2026-03-21.jpg" style="width:600px"></a>